saykig/bellman/README.md

 - [`experiments/kl5/`](experiments/kl5/) — frozen KL5 preregistration and Stage R report; stopped at `KL5_STOP_DEGENERATE`.
 - [`experiments/kl6/`](experiments/kl6/) — compact ledger record of the analytic KL6 closure and post-KL6 frontier disposition.
 - [`LEGACY_ARCHIVE_STATUS.md`](LEGACY_ARCHIVE_STATUS.md) — source-migration status for earlier KL2–KL3 materials.

-## Current research status

-The KL2 architecture campaign is closed.
-Existing mathematics solved the finite problems tested; D1 survives only as a narrow correctness discipline, not a demonstrated architecture winner.

-KL3v2 retired D as a distinct preparation methodology.
-KL4 established exact results about information value, decision stability, query-relative sufficiency, and sequential observation.
-KL5 and KL6 then closed the `C_*` / S04 sequential-compression branch: `C_*` is too weak, while S04 is sufficient on its registered domain only because it reconstructs the labeled observation kernel.

-The post-KL6 mathematical frontier audit ended with `FRONTIER_STOP_EXISTING_THEORY_SUFFICES`.
-General exact/approximate preservation and bounded-error guarantees are not missing foundations.
-A narrower representation-economy question can still be studied when a real query family makes it useful.

-The broader programme is therefore reopened at the level of **decision problems**, not another architecture rescue.
-Search for a bounded domain of demonstrated competence; allow mathematics, computation, decision science, institutional theory, or another rigorous method to earn its place through results.

 ## Writ transfer boundary